Melania Trump's parents become U.S. citizens through 'chain migration' Trump wants to end

 Breaking News Emails

-First lady Melania Trump's parents were sworn in as U.S. citizens Thursday.
+First lady Melania Trump's parents were sworn in as U.S. citizens Thursday, using a visa system that President Donald Trump has repeatedly denounced.

 Viktor and Amalija Knavs, both in their 70s, took the citizenship oath at a special, private ceremony in New York City.
 The Slovenian immigrants, a former car dealer and textile factory worker, had been living in the U.S. as permanent residents.